 “The disposable Guardian briefs didn’t work for me – depends on your size.
 If you are anything other than Asian size S-M, you may be better off with M&S full briefs.”
 Beate

 “I recommend having a side cot that can attach to the side of the bed to make it easy to pick up and put down the baby whilst you’re resting.”
 Ursula

 “I was pleasantly surprised by how quickly my scar healed with lashings of Bio-oil.
 I donned an elastic corset which my hospital provided and despite being warm and rigid, it stopped me from over-extending and took pressure away from the scar.
-Belly Bandit is the most popular one from Mothercare, but you can get cheaper abdominal supports in bigger branches of Guardian and Watsons, which do the job just as well.”
+Belly Bandit or Bellefit are very popular ones, but you can get cheaper abdominal supports in bigger branches of Guardian and Watsons, which do the job just as well.”
 Pippa

 “I still shudder at the sight of my scar and it is tender to touch six months later.
 I’d recommend applying a good scar cream as early as possible to help the scar heal.”
 Pamela

 “I am extremely happy with my scar which, 2.5 years later, is barely visible and completely flat.
 I used the Dermatix scar gel provided by my doctor religiously post-delivery.
 Although expensive, it’s magic stuff. ” Carla

 “If you have to sneeze, cough, or laugh use a pillow to press against your stomach muscles- somehow it helps!
 Get moving as soon as you are able to – wiggle your toes, bend your knees, rotate your ankles.
 For your first walk, hold yourself as straight as you can.
 Don’t be tempted to hunch over – hunching will leave that area healed tight and not fully stretched to normal. ” Beate